01 – PITCH DECK COVER SLIDE – 10 SLIDES TO VC FUNDING SUCCESS

 - Ask (Link)

-This 10-part series covers the ideal content, order, and flow of the ten Investor Pitch Deck Slides.
-You’ll have learned how to craft your story into a successful ten-page Investor Pitch Deck that can get you funded!
+This 10-part series covers the ten investor pitch deck slides’ ideal content, order, and flow.
+You’ll have learned how to craft your story into a successful ten-page investor pitch deck that can get you funded!

-When an Entrepreneur is putting together their Investor Pitch Deck, they usually assemble a hoard of information.
-Sadly, often what they construct is a “book” that is 20, 30, even as much as 80 pages in length!
-Most of us humans have a very short attention span.
-Even ad networks know that most ads longer than 30 seconds in length don’t work with consumers.
-For Investors, the successful length of an Investor Pitch Deck is about ten pages and 7-15 minutes in presentation length.
+When entrepreneurs assemble their investor pitch deck, they usually hoard information.
+Sadly, they often construct a “book” that is 20, 30, or even as much as 80 pages long!
+Most of us humans have a concise attention span.
+Even ad networks know that most ads over 30 seconds don’t work with consumers.
+For investors, the successful length of an investor pitch deck is about ten pages and 7 to 15 minutes in presentation length.

 Pitch Deck Cover Slide – Why Is It Important?